yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-persistency.markdown

 ---
 layout: post
-title:  Space Persistency
+title:  Overview
 categories: XAP97
-parent: programmers-guide.html
+parent: space-persistency-overview.html
-weight: 700
+weight: 50
 ---

-{% summary  %}Space Persistency provides advanced persistency capabilities for the space architecture.{% endsummary %}
+{% summary  %}  {% endsummary %}

-# Overview

 The Space Persistency is made of two components, A space data source & a space synchronization endpoint.
 These components provide advanced persistency capabilities for the space architecture to interact with a persistency layer.